Alexia1305/OtrisymNMF_DCBM/README.md

 # OtrisymNMF

-This package provides implementations of the **Orthogonal Symmetric Nonnegative Matrix Tri-Factorization** (OtrisymNMF) algorithm  as proposed in the paper:
+This package provides implementations of the **Orthogonal Symmetric Nonnegative Matrix Tri-Factorization** (OtrisymNMF) algorithm.

-**Dache, Alexandra, Arnaud Vandaele, and Nicolas Gillis.**
-*"Orthogonal Symmetric Nonnegative Matrix Tri-Factorization."*
-IEEE International Workshop on Machine Learning for Signal Processing (MLSP), 2024.
-Institute of Electrical and Electronics Engineers (IEEE), United States.

 The algorithm aims to solve the following optimization problem: